Moonsong-Labs/double-zero/docs/step-by-step-guide.md

 # Step-by-step full guide

-Double Zero is a framework that provides privacy and access control for ZKsync-compatible chains.
+Private Validium is a framework that provides privacy and access control for ZKsync-compatible chains.

-This guide walks you through the complete process of setting up a local Double Zero environment, which includes a private validium chain and a dapp built on the Double Zero framework.
+This guide walks you through the complete process of setting up a local Private Validium environment, which includes a private validium chain and a dapp built on the Private Validium framework.

 ## 1 - Deploy your validium chain